 Now Thomega is proudly offering Royal Canadian Legions across Canada (with the Royal Canadian Legion’s National Poppy and Remembrance Committee endorsement) the opportunity to assist through their contribution in securing sets and distributing this significant programming to all Schools and libraries and related organizations across Canada!

-There are six documentaries in total; all were made for Television allowing for commercial breaks, so each is only 47 minutes in length.
+There are nine documentaries in total; all were made for Television allowing for commercial breaks, so each is only 47 minutes in length.
 Although it is not required to watch in sequence, they are packaged in the order the series was produced.

 - Canada Remembers: A Veteran Reunion, 2001